nmndeep/JensUn-Unlearning/README.md

-# LKF dataset and JensUn unlearning
+## JensUn unlearning and the LKF dataset

-This repository contains code associated with our paper "JensUn: Effective LLM Unlearning via the Jensen-Shannon Divergence"
+This repository contains code associated with our paper "Unlearning That Lasts: Utility-Preserving, Robust, and almost Irreversible Forgetting in LLMs"
 <div align="center">

 ![readme_teaser](assets/teaser.png)